dart-lang/language/working/augmentation-libraries/feature-specification.md

 In all relevant cases, if the augmented member is an instance member, it is invoked with the same value for `this`.

-Assume that the identifier `augmented` occurs such that no enclosing declaration is augmenting.
+Assume that the identifier `augmented` occurs in a source location where no enclosing declaration is augmenting.
 In this case, the identifier is taken to be a reference to a declaration which is in scope.

 *In other words, `augmented` is just a normal identifier when it occurs anywhere other than inside an augmenting declaration.*